hpssjellis/my-examples-for-the-arduino-portentaH7/m09-Tensoflow/lite-for-arduino/README.md

 ```

-upload your .tflit file to the directory.
+upload your .tflite file to the directory.
 I drag and drop

 Convert your file to a .h header file
 Note: expecting your file to be called name_model.tflite Change the following code if the name is different